RAF-Lincolnshire.info - the home of Royal Air Force and airfield history in Lincolnshire, including allied and other air services.

 Known formally as No 4 RAF Hospital Rauceby, the hospital acted in many ways as a satellite to the Cranwell unit,with 1000 beds, focussing through its Crash and Burns unit on supporting aircrew injured on operations.
 Most famously the pioneering plastic surgeon Archibald McIndoe was part of this team, many of his early patients forming a drinking club known as the 'Guinea Pig Club'.

 After the war, Rauceby Asylum was handed back to the newly formed National Health Service in 1947.
+However this was not a smooth process as the Hall burnt down in the final phase of RAF use.

 The hospital site is now known as Greylees and has been developed for housing.